kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Get Sealed Records In Kentucky

 A record under seal is not available to everyone.
-To get a sealed record, a requester can either receive notarized consent from the person listed in the record or get a court order.
+To get a sealed record, a requester may either receive notarized consent from the person listed in the record or get a court order.
 Alternatively, interested persons may wait out the validity period of the seal.

 disclaimer